 Most people on the New Zealand electoral roll can be randomly selected for jury service.
 You can be selected (or summoned) for jury service every 2 years.

 If you’re summoned, you’ll get a letter that tells you to come to court for jury service.
 The letter will tell you the dates, times and court you should come to, along with a form you’ll need to send back to the court.
-You’ll also get a booklet that tells you the key things about jury service and your role as a juror.

 Find out what to expect when you get to court and what happens during and after a trial.